dancer1325/opensearch-documentation/_getting-started/concepts.md

 ### Merge

-In OpenSearch, a shard is a Lucene index, which consists of _segments_ (or segment files).
-Segments store the indexed data and are immutable.
-Periodically, smaller segments are merged into larger ones.
-Merging reduces the overall number of segments on each shard, frees up disk space, and improves search performance.
-Eventually, segments reach a maximum size specified in the merge policy and are no longer merged into larger segments.
-The merge policy also specifies how often merges are performed.
+In OpenSearch, a shard is a Lucene index, which consists of _segments_ (or segment files)
+* Segments store the indexed data and are immutable
+* Periodically, smaller segments are merged into larger ones
+* Merging reduces the overall number of segments on each shard, frees up disk space, and improves search performance
+* Eventually, segments reach a maximum size specified in the merge policy and are no longer merged into larger segments
+* The merge policy also specifies how often merges are performed.